shrekdad/shrekdad.github.io/pp.md

-# Privacy Policy for Wasabi
+# Privacy Policy for River

 **Effective Date: February 16, 2026**

-Wasabi Studio ("we", "us", or "our") operates the **Wasabi** mobile application (the "App"), available on the Apple App Store.
+River Studio ("we", "us", or "our") operates the **River** mobile application (the "App"), available on the Apple App Store.

 We are committed to protecting your privacy.
 This Privacy Policy explains what information is processed within the App, how it is used, how it is stored, and your rights regarding that information.

-Wasabi is designed as a **local-only creative tool**.
+River is designed as a **local-only creative tool**.
 All processing happens entirely on your device.
 We do not operate servers and we do not collect or receive your personal data.

 ---